axtk/react-store/README.md

     useEffect(() => {
         if (itemStore.get(id)) return;

+        itemStore.set(id, {loading: true});

         // Fetching and pushing async data to `itemStore`. fetch(`/tasks/${id}`)
             .then(res => res.json())
             .then(data => itemStore.set(id, {data, loading: false}));

         // If the request completes after the component has unmounted
         // the fetched data will be safely put into `itemStore` to be
         // reused when/if the component remounts.

+        // (Out of scope of this example, but the effect can certainly
+        // be extended with the request error handling.)
     }, [itemStore]);

     let {data, loading} = itemStore.get(id);